-For students interested in forensic anthropology, I believe that early engagement in hands-on experiences in real-world settings, including fieldwork, laboratory analysis, and research are the best ways for students to identify their strengths and shape a path forward.
-To provide this to my students, I work to maintain a complementary system of teaching, research, and casework that is conducive to personal growth, memorable classroom experiences, and integrated relationships with local communities.
+I believe that for students interested in forensic science, early engagement in hands-on, real-world experiences through fieldwork, laboratory analysis, research, and internships are the most effective ways for students to identify their strengths and shape their academic career path.
+In academic settings, interconnected systems of teaching, research, and forensic casework are conducive to memorable classroom experiences, integrated relationships with local communities, and professional growth.

-In line with my focus on teaching critical evaluation skills and real-world application of concepts, my biological profile methods course emphasizes the underlying principles necessary to evaluate and select methods rather than simply providing a cookbook approach to skeletal analysis.
-As science and the discipline of forensic anthropology marches forward, an increasing volume of literature is produced every year.
-My students must be able to accurately apply the best methods available today, but also effectively utilize the better methods developed tomorrow.
+In line with my focus on teaching critical evaluation skills and real-world application of concepts, my biological profile methods course that I taught at two institutions emphasized the underlying principles necessary to evaluate and select methods rather than simply providing a cookbook approach to skeletal analysis.
+As forensic discipling continue to produce an increasing volume of literature every year, my students must be able to accurately apply the best methods available today, but also effectively utilize the better methods developed tomorrow.
 Teaching workshops and short courses, attending professional conferences, cultivating professional networks, reviewing articles, and conducting research allows me to constantly integrate new concepts and techniques into my courses.